ElementalDev/JenkinsCookbook/README.md

 <u><h2 id="what">What is Jenkins?</h2></u>

 <p style="font-size: 18px;">
-Jenkins is a DevOps tool used to create Continuous Integration/Continuous Delivery/Continuous Deployment pipelines (CI/CD/CD).
+<a href="https://jenkins.io/">Jenkins</a> is a DevOps tool used to create Continuous Integration/Continuous Delivery/Continuous Deployment pipelines (CI/CD/CD).
 The key differences between the 3 pipelines are that:
   <ul style="font-size: 16px;">
     <li>CI - A pipeline that pulls the projects code from a version control systems development branch, tests it using the tests that the developer creates and (should they pass) pushes the code to the UAT/Live branch</li>
     <li>CD(elivery) - Pulls code from the UAT branch and tests it on a UAT environment.
 From that UAT machine, if the tests pass, it is pushed to a live production environment.</li>